asmuth/clip/manual/architecture.md

 text.

-In the cases where you *do* want a behaviour that is more similar to CSS, i.e. you want multiple elements to be placed in a non-overlapping fashion, PlotFX gives you two options:
+In the cases where you *do* want a behaviour that is more similar to CSS, i.e. you want multiple elements to be placed in a non-overlapping fashion, fviz gives you two options:

   - Set an absolute position and size (relative to the parent element) on each